jkarlin929/react-router/README.md

 });
 ```

-in this example, we're hitting the `/about` route and then saying "okay, render the about page with some data." react router works along a similar lines.
+In this example, we're hitting the `/about` route and then saying "Okay, render the about page with some data."
+React Router works along similar lines.

-in order to use routes, we need to wrap the entire area that we expect to change in a component `<Router>`.
-Then, we just tell the route what path to expect, and what component to expect as a result.
+### `Router`

+React Router gives us access to the `Router` component.
+It talks to the browser and allows us to create "history" (the ability to use the forward/back buttons) with our app, even though we are still on a single-page app.

+### `Route`

+Much as in our Express routes, the React Router `Route` component allows us to define a URL endpoint and describe what should load on the page at that point.

+### Let's put both of these in action.

+In `App.js`:

 In `App.js`: